Iceland tours continue unaffected. Read about the latest eruption

 IS THE BLUE LAGOON OPEN?

-The Blue Lagoon is currently closed due to the volcanic activity.
-You can check the spa’s official website for updates on the reopening date.
+The Blue Lagoon might be temporarily closed due to volcanic activity.
+You can check the geothermal spa’s official website for updates on the operating schedule.

 CAN ICELAND HANDLE VOLCANIC ERUPTIONS?